The Maybanke Management Committee (MANCOM) is elected by the membership at the Annual General Meeting and meets monthly at the Redlands RSL.

 Tracey became a supporter of Maybanke through her membership of Soroptimist International Bayside.
 She joined in October 2022 and was elected as Secretary in November 2022.
 Tracey is an experienced and qualified human resources executive leader, with a background in Human Resource Management and Corporate Services.
 She has had proven career success as a transformational leader working closely with CEOs, Executive Leadership Teams and Boards.
 Tracey has demonstrated the ability to drive and achieve outcomes in a broad range of complex and dynamic business environments, encompassing the aeromedical, health, community services, retail banking, hospitality and retail industries.
 Tracey has worked in a not-for-profit environment for 15 years and in the health industry for nearly 20 years.
 She is currently Director of People and Culture at Wesley Mission Queensland and previously worked with Cancer Council Queensland and the Royal Flying Doctor Service (QLD).
 Prior to that the majority of her experience was in a corporate/commercial environment, working for organisations such as Ramsay Health Care, Stamford and Hilton Hotels.
 She has an Honours Degree in Social Science, a Graduate Diploma in Human Resource Management, has attended Harvard Business School and completed a Graduate Certificate in Executive Leadership with the University of Queensland.
 Originally from England, Tracey has lived in various locations in Australia and is now settled in Queensland with her husband and two daughters.
 She is an advocate for supporting, enabling and empowering women to be independent and is passionate about helping those who are affected by Family and Domestic Violence.

-Treasurer: Ruth Gatehouse treasurer@maybanke.org.au
+Treasurer: Sonia Chadburn treasurer@maybanke.org.au

 Members: